jeff-adkisson/swe-3643-spring-2024/project/README.md

 -  How to sign up your team (Google Spreadsheet) and report the URL of your team Github repository
 -  How to structure the project (generally - this will vary by language and framework)
 -  What the UI logic will do
--  What/how many unit tests I expect and how to write them<br/>https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html
+-  What/how many unit tests I expect and how to write them
 -  What/how many Playwright tests I expect and how to write them
--  What should be in the project README
+-  What must be in the project README
 -  What I expect in the video presentation

 # Grading Rubric